The Echo Spot is the best Echo

 echospot

 The device takes the best bits from the best Echos, and the result is the most interesting of the bunch.
 The new Echo is certainly an improvement over its predecessor, but honestly, I don’t really spend a lot of time with Amazon Music.
 The Echo Plus, meanwhile, seems targeted toward users who want connected devices, but don’t know how to go about doing the connecting.
-And the Echo Button — well, they’re kind of the In Through the Outdoor of the Echo catalog.
+And the Echo Button — well, they’re kind of the In Through the Out Door of the Echo catalog.

 The Spot’s December release date is no coincidence.
 This thing is going to be a big holiday seller.
 And frankly, I wouldn’t be surprise if it topped the Echo sales charts at the end of the year.